 Nutritional Fact

-The goodness of toor dal, wheat flour and ghee in puran poli offers you a plentiful source of proteins, healthy fats, vitamins and minerals that can instantly boost your energy, build muscle mass, bone strength and uplifts the mood.
+The goodness of toor dal, wheat flour and ghee in puran poli offers you a plentiful source of proteins, healthy fats, vitamins and minerals that can instantly boost your energy, build muscle mass, and bone strength and uplift the mood.

 Side Effects